 stage direction and set design

-As a freelance stage direction and set designer, Mien Bogaert switches between the staging of classical repertoire, such as the double bill La serva padrona/L’artigiano gentiluomo (touring production in Belgium, 2018) and Cendrillon (Lemmensinstituut Leuven, 2019), and the staging of new music theatre creations, such as PUCK (Royal College of Music, 2016, in cooperation with Benjamien Lycke), Vier Heuvels (Muziekgebouw aan ’t IJ, 2016, in cooperation with the Baroque ensemble Il Fondamento) and A l’extrême bord du monde (la Monnaie, 2020, in cooperation with Harold Noben).
+Recent music theatre creations Mien Bogaert worked on as a stage director and set designer were PUCK (Royal College of Music, 2016, in cooperation with Benjamien Lycke), Vier Heuvels (Muziekgebouw aan ’t IJ, 2016, in cooperation with the Baroque ensemble Il Fondamento) and A l’extrême bord du monde (la Monnaie, 2020, in cooperation with Harold Noben).

 For the Berlin-based Compagnia Nuova, Mien Bogaert made the set and did the lighting of two opera productions: La Traviata (2020) and Tosca (2021).
 Both productions are now touring in Germany and Austria.